hackclub/hackclub/workshops/geometric_pattern/README.md

 }
 ```

-p5.js stores the width of the canvas in a constant named `width`.
+p5.js stores the width of the canvas in a variable named [`width`](http://p5js.org/reference/#/p5/width).
 By dividing the width by the number of circles, we can calculate the length of the diameter, which we'll store in `circleDiameter`.

 ## Part III: Drawing on the Canvas